acbilson/chaos-content/gardens/faith/discovery-stories.md

 +++
 author = "Alex Bilson"
 date = "2020-08-05"
-lastmod = "2021-11-30 08:14:29"
+lastmod = "2021-12-07 15:51:41"
 narrow = true
 [coordinates]
     x = 250
     y = 50
 +++
+{{< caption caption="This is not, in fact, a discovery group.
+It's my birthday party.
+But DBS looks just like this (though often on typical furniture)." src="https://d3swaw.by.files.1drv.com/y4mOh8gstJ5hblHu38vc9Zxre1C2EUzg4Y9xmsP7yb3MYa8aY5z31eXYNTAmVUHzJ5uFlMbiT9sXnproX7ULJo53dEjgh9Ucc4Qoi01IfKebrfcu31fNir1ogOqMVTWD0fK0vjbpmL75V1vyBbkOkRarNQiYMkfw1dldsgF_R_-w-owoIduU55RySMER_hCTtrSzZE_Q7-vupn9y9YKU1dPgw?width=1024&height=768&cropmode=none" >}}

 Powerful innovation happens when an innovator takes a concept developed from one discipline and transfers its principles to another domain.
 Elon Musk is reported to do this himself.
 By studying a broad range of subjects he utilizes the greatest innovations in one discipline to solve challenges in another.
 The biochemist may not realize how her chemical innovation might revolutionize space travel because she doesn't know the challenges of that domain.
 An astronaut might.

-DBS is an innovation from the missionary discipline, which means the average church leader is unfamiliar with it.
+{{< acronym DBS "Discovery Bible Study" >}} is an innovation from the missionary discipline, which means the average church leader is unfamiliar with it.
 Because it's been relegated to the evangelist or missionary silo, the church leader is unlikely to consider how the principles might solve the challenges in the traditional church.
 I believe the principles of DBS address many of the obstacles that plague traditional churches, but it may take a paradigm shift to apply them.

 Jesus used stories to challenge people's conceptions of reality and plant seeds that would later transform their worldview.
 Here are a few true stories from our own experience that I pray will expand your paradigm.